-Fairview is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fairview is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Fairview who work in maintenance occupations (15.61%), office and administrative support (15.40%), and sales jobs (11.64%).
+Unlike some towns, Fairview isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairview are a mix of both white- and blue-collar jobs.
+Overall, Fairview is a town of professionals, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Fairview who work in sales jobs (18.30%), healthcare (14.49%), and office and administrative support (11.84%).

-Fairview is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Fairview does not have a public transit system used by locals to get to and from work.

-The per capita income in Fairview in 2010 was $23,548, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $94,192 for a family of four.
+The per capita income in Fairview in 2010 was $32,510, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $130,040 for a family of four.
 However, Fairview contains both very wealthy and poor people as well.

 Fairview is a somewhat ethnically-diverse town.
 The people who call Fairview home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairview residents report their race to be White, followed by Native American.
-Important ancestries of people in Fairview include English, Irish, Scottish, and Scots-Irish.
+Fairview also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 17.76% of the town’s residents.
+Important ancestries of people in Fairview include German, English, Irish, Italian, and Polish.

 The most common language spoken in Fairview is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Italian.